-These reports are 'preliminary consultation drafts', so should you have any feedback or questions, please send them to Dr. Irfan Yulianto.
+These reports are 'preliminary consultation drafts'.
+Should you have any feedback or questions, please send them to Dr. Irfan Yulianto.

 Date